Lucas was the representative for Kentucky’s 4th congressional district and was a Democrat. He served from 1999 to 2004.

-Each dot in the chart below was a member of the House of Representatives in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Lucas is shown as a purple triangle. (analysis methodology)
+Lucas is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2004 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Lucas sponsored bills primarily in these issue areas: